christiandeandemesa/50-Projects-in-50-Days/Netflix Navigation/README.md

 # Netflix Navigation

--   Netflix themed navigation sidebar.
+-   Displays a Netflix themed navigation sidebar.
 Other features utilized include a custom CSS reset, Font Awesome icons, and Google fonts.

 ## How to run this project